zcash/zips/zip-XXXX.rst

 * One third of the remaining fee (25% of the total) shall be reserved for the role of the "principal developer", a developer with additional voice in Zcash governance.
-The principal developer allocation shall be capped similarly to the Foundation's at $500k per month based on a volume-weighted average price.
+The principal developer allocation shall be capped similarly to the Foundation's, based on the monthly volume-weighted average price.
 * The remaining two thirds of the fee (50% of the total), called the "outside development fee", shall be distributed between at least two development teams, chosen semi-annually by the Foundation, coinciding with network upgrades.
-  Unlike those of the Foundation and principal developer, these allocations aren't limited by market conditions, and don't carry a burn requirement.
+  Unlike those of the Foundation and principal developer, these allocations aren't affected by market conditions, and don't carry a burn requirement.

 Prior to each network upgrade, the Foundation shall recommend a list of addresses and a total number of ZEC per block each address is meant to receive